 The Texas Botanical Gardens features sustainable design, uses local materials in construction, conserves water, preserves natural resources, and promotes appropriate land and plant use.
 In this way, the legacy of our ancient ancestors will endure, and their “green” lives can inform and guide our choices in contemporary times.

-The Pavilion will benefit the area by:
+The Pavilion benefits the area by:

 The Native American Interpretive Center will be a model “green” community cultural and educational facility where people of all ages can discover and explore the lifestyles and cultures of the ancient Texans.
 Leading the project team is Robert Jackson and Michael McElhaney Architects, a 35 year-old firm that has earned more than 30 local, state, national and international architectural and sustainable design awards.
 The Center has been consulting with the National Museum of the American Indian of the Smithsonian Institute to inform the Native American aspects of the project.